FranzZemen/async23/doc/from-cms-to-jms.md

 ## Pre-requisites

-The version of node should cover the functionality from node desired.
-Except for the oldest of legacy projects this should not an issue as current stable version is 18+.
-We'll also see that proper module and moduleResolution settings make code version proof to future Node releases.
-For legacy projects, advanced package.json features began appearing around Node 16 and you're out of luck for those features if you are using something earlier.
+### Node.js

+Node.js v18+ is recommended.
+Many of the node features were available as of v.16 or earlier, if you must operate in an unsupported environment refer to the Node.js documentation, which is pretty good at identifying concept introduction (as opposed to TypeScript documentation, which is often not in sync with new codebase features).

+Key Node.js features we're covering in this tutorial:

+- ECMAScript modules
+- module type
+- exports
+- imports
+- self-referencing

+### TypeScript

 The version of Typescript recommend is at 4.9+ to ensure NodeJS 18+ compatibility.
-Earlier versions (for example 4.6) did not fully enable some of the features, and the documentation lagged for severa minor versions.
-However, 4.9 is "golden" on the integration and documentation.
+Earlier versions either did not enable those features, or at the time the documentation did not match the features.
+4.9 is "golden" on the integration and documentation.

+### TypeScript Composite Projects

-If you're not familiar with TypeScript composite projects, it is strongly recommended you familiarize yourself.
-There are several advantages to composite project not the least of which is to easily transpile multiple subprojects within a repository, however this topic is beyond the scope of the tutorial.
+If you're not familiar with TypeScript composite projects, it is strongly recommended you familiarize yourself, though not required for this tutorial.
+There are several advantages to composite project not the least of which is to easily transpile multiple subprojects within a repository, and with the advances in package.json, the ability to leverage those in an easier manner.

+## Reference Documentation

 It's recommended to get familiar with the following Node documentation chapters before or after reading this tutorial.
 Much of the information there is repeated here in some manner, but those